Bratsa Bonifacho: Life and work

 Bonifacho grew up in Belgrade during World War II's German occupation.
-He speaks Serbian, Russian, and English.
+He spoke Serbian, Russian, and English.
 Before settling in Vancouver, Canada in 1973 and becoming a Canadian citizen in 1976, he lived as a painter in France.

-Utilizing techniques and relying on skills culled from over 25 years of training and 55 years practice in the arts, Bonifacho works in the medium of oil which he applies to large squares and rectangles of prepared canvas.
-On occasion, he has also used encaustic for its tactility and luminosity.
-Periodically, Bonifacho has focused on qualities of geometry, surface, gesture, and sgraffito in metallic paints as a relief from working with prismatic colour.
+Utilizing techniques and relying on skills culled from over 25 years of training and 55 years practice in the arts, Bonifacho worked in the medium of oil which he applied to large squares and rectangles of prepared canvas.
+On occasion, he also used encaustic for its tactility and luminosity.
+Periodically, Bonifacho focused on qualities of geometry, surface, gesture, and sgraffito in metallic paints as a relief from working with prismatic colour.
 His work is represented by the Bau-Xi Gallery in Toronto and Vancouver (Canada), the Foster/White Gallery in Seattle and Conrad West Gallery, Las Vegas (US).

 An accomplished musician and tap dancer, Bonifacho fell in love with jazz in the 1950s and studied at the School for Jazz (Dept. Of Drums) which was operated by the Belgrade Association of Jazz Musicians.
 After graduating, he was both leader and drummer for the Braca Bonfacije Dixie Quintet in Belgrade from 1957-1960.

 Bonifacho died on December 12, 2024, at the age of 87.